Performance Analysis of QoS-Differentiated Pricing in Cloud Computing: An Analytical Approach: Performance Evaluation

-In the following, the parameter $r_{i,j}^{(k)}$ is used to denote the ratio (of the total unit revenue of our model to the total unit revenue when only the first SLA is provided) minus 1, under some simulation setup.
-In particular, under the same $k$ and $j$, $r_{1,j}^{(k)}$, $r_{2,j}^{(k)}$, and $r_{3,j}^{(k)}$ denote the values of this parameter in the cases where $\beta$ equals 0.25, 0.45, and 0.75 respectively, $r_{i,1}^{(k)}$ and $r_{i,2}^{(k)}$ denote the parameter values in the compact and loose cases for the weight distribution, and, $r_{i,j}^{(1)}$, $r_{i,j}^{(2)}$, and $r_{i,j}^{(3)}$ denote the parameter values when a cloud provider respectively possesses 800, 1600, and 2400 servers.
-For example, $r_{1,1}^{(2)}$ denotes the parameter value in the case where $\beta = 0.75$, the weight distribution is loose, and a cloud provider possesses 1600 servers.
+\textbf{Performance Metrics.} In this paper, the main performance metric is the revenue improvement of our model compared to usage-based pricing.
+In particular, the parameter $r_{i,j}^{(k)}$ is used to denote the relative gain of the QoS-differentiated scheme, i.e., the ratio of the total unit revenue gain of our model to the total unit revenue of the usage-based pricing model.
+The ratio is computed for various simulation configurations, $k$ indexing factor 1, i.e., the number of servers, $i$ indexing factor $2$, i.e., the user population's sensitivity to latency, and $j$ indexing factor 3, i.e., the weight distribution.
+In particular, $r_{1,j}^{(k)}$, $r_{2,j}^{(k)}$, and $r_{3,j}^{(k)}$ denote the cases $\beta=0.75,0.45,0.25$, respectively.
+Also, $r_{i,1}^{(k)}$ and $r_{i,2}^{(k)}$ identify the compact and loose cases for the weight distribution, respectively.
+Finally, $r_{i,j}^{(1)}$, $r_{i,j}^{(2)}$, and $r_{i,j}^{(3)}$ denote the parameter values when a CSP has $1000$, $2000$, and $4000$ servers, respectively.
+For example, $r_{1,1}^{(2)}$ denotes the ratio in the case $\beta = 0.75$, compact weight distribution, and $2000$ servers.

-\textbf{Performance Metrics.} In this paper, the main performance metric is the revenue improvement of our model, i.e.,

-representing how much the revenue of a cloud provider is improved by when the proposed pricing model of this paper is compared with the standard on-demand model.

-As discussed in Section~\ref{sec.design-choice}, two common distributions used to model the job's runtime are exponential and Pareto, and, Figure~\ref{Fig.6} illustrates the change of utilization with the waiting time under these distributions.
-In either case, the function $\rho = \mathcal{Q}_{2}(\lambda)$ is increasing.
-Suppose that a cloud provider would provide $L=5$ SLAs, and, in the following, we exemplify the effect of job's runtime distribution (i.e., the curves in Figure~\ref{Fig.6}) on the revenue improvement.